 - Yellowstone Lake Kayak Day Paddle History and Geology Tour · 7 reviews

-- Yellowstone River Rafting 2-Hour Family-Friendly Guided Tour · 7 reviews
+- Yellowstone River Scenic Rafting Trip, All-Ages 2-Hour Float · 5 reviews

 The West Thumb Geyser Basin is located on the shores of Yellowstone Lake.
 Although this is one of the smallest geyser basins in Yellowstone, it does contain a well-known geothermal feature, the Fishing Cone Geyser.
 Before 1911, anglers who were fishing in Yellowstone Lake near this geyser would sometimes plunk their catch still on the hook into the cone’s boiling water, effectively cooking it alive.
 That practice was outlawed in 1911.
 The West Thumb Basin is also home to several other geysers, bubbling mud pots, and hot springs, including the park’s deepest pool, the Abyss Pool.
 West Thumb Bay, where this basin is located, gets its name because Yellowstone Lake was described by an early expedition party as looking like a hand.
 And this western bay was said to look like the thumb of that hand.